mobingi/alm/docs/markdown/enterprise/doc-rbac-reference.md

-Mobingi ALM RBAC role body is a json format body contains several sections.
+Mobingi ALM RBAC role body is a json format string contains several sections.
 This page explains the reference on each section.
 For quick referencing with example roles please refer to [this](https://learn.mobingi.com/alm-rbac-example-rbac) guide.

 ## Version {#version}